korteke/Shibboleth-IdP3-TOTP-Auth/README.md

 [![Apache License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 # Shibboleth-IdP3-TOTP-Auth
-> Working examples of TOTP authenticator.
+> Working example of the TOTP authenticator.
 Work in progress!
 Refactoring needed!
+Localization needed.

 Google authenticator authentication module for Shibboleth IdP v3.
+Works conjunction with the User/Password flow.
+This module first calls authn/Password flow and after that flow is completed it asks token code from the user.
+User can also register a new token with this module.

 Uses External LDAP, MongoDB(EXPERIMENTAL!) or Static for seed fetching.